 Nobody loves a sunny summer day more than I do.
 In fact, I've been known to get pretty pissy when it's pissing rain on a cottage weekend that I just drove 5 hours to enjoy.
 (In fact, my bad luck with rain earned me the nickname Mrs. Bfstplk after L'il Abner's...read more

-*Updated post following the collapse in March 2016 of 'Elephant Rock'* If you're thinking of visiting the Bay of Fundy anytime soon, I have one piece of advice for you: plan on visiting everything at least twice.
-Not just because you want to be sure that maritime...read more
+*Updated post following the collapse in March 2016 of 'Elephant Rock'* If you're thinking of visiting coastal New Brunswick anytime soon, I have one piece of advice for you: plan on visiting these must-see places near the Bay of Fundy at least twice.
+Here's why.
+New...read more